 The Synergee Games Cerakote Barbell is ideal for beginners, boasting an impressive 190,000 PSI tensile strength, dual knurling marks, and a Cerakote finish (in red or black) that’s similar in quality to what you’d expect from tried and true barbell manufacturers such as Rogue or REP Fitness.
 It’s not overly pricey but still offers plenty of durability as you’re starting a new workout routine.

-In testing, we rate the construction at 4.5 out of 5 thanks to the sturdy feel and the multiple needle bearings in each sleeve.
+In testing, we rate the construction of this Olympic weightlifting bar at 4.5 out of 5 thanks to the sturdy feel and the multiple needle bearings in each sleeve.
 Typically, bearings are a more premium spin option for barbells, so having this feature in a bar costing less than $250 is a real steal.
 “The spin is phenomenal and effortless,” adds our tester.
 “I wouldn’t recommend this for slower lifts like squats or deadlifts, but for dynamic exercises, it’s a true winner.”
 Another tester loves the spin here.
 They explain: “The Synergee Regional bar has guided me through snatch PRs, and that’s got a similar construction with the needle bearings.
 The spin is a lot, yes.
 So a 5 out of 5 if you’re a fan of spin!”

 We also like the knurling pattern across the Games Cerakote Bar, scoring it 4.5 out of 5.
 Our tester says that the teeth are passive enough for daily training, but there’s no lost sense of grip.
 “I’m a huge fan of the Games bar knurling,” they say.
 “It’s sharper than the Bella and Ohio Bar knurlings, but not on the same level as the REP Colorado.
 I love this happy medium.”
 Dual knurling marks for IWF and IPF setups can also be great cues for where you place your hands for varied lifts, making this a great barbell for beginners, too.